MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-windows-vm-803-provisioning.md

 Version 8.0.3 includes DeployR Enterprise, for deploying R analytics inside applications and backend systems.
 For more information, see [About Deploy R](../deployr/deployr-about.md).

 As a prerequisite, review this article for more information about using the portal and configuring a virtual machine.
-[Virtual Machines - Getting started](https://azure.microsoft.com/documentation/learning-paths/virtual-machines/)
+[Virtual Machines - Getting started](/azure/virtual-machines)

 To create the R Server VM from the Microsoft Azure Marketplace

 1. Click **Virtual machines**, and in the search box, type *R Server*.
 2. Select **R Server Only SQL Server 2016 Enterprise**
-3. Continue to provision the virtual machine as described in this article: https://azure.microsoft.com/documentation/articles/virtual-machines-windows-hero-tutorial/
+3. Continue to provision the virtual machine as described in this article: [Create your first Windows virtual machine in the Azure portal](https://github.com/rgl/azure-content/blob/master/articles/virtual-machines/virtual-machines-windows-hero-tutorial.md)
 4. After the VM has been created and is running, click the **Connect** button to open a connection and log into the new machine.
 5. When you connect, **Server Manager** is opened by default, but no additional server configuration is required.
 Close **Server Manager** to get to the desktop, and proceed with the next steps:
 6. Installing additional R tools or development tools